Orkdal Municipality: Government

 While it existed, Orkdal Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Sør-Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was from 1995 handled by the inter-municipal agency HAMOS Forvaltning.

 Municipal council

 The municipal council (Kommunestyre) of Orkdal Municipality is made up of 35 representatives that are elected to four-year terms.
 The tables below show the historical composition of the council by political party.